 - Demonstrated capacity to provide outreach case management including the ability to carry out comprehensive risk and needs assessments and respond appropriately

-- Experience working in the family violence sector is highly desirable
+- Experience working in the family violence sector

 - Demonstrated experience working with women and children presenting with complex needs and behaviours (e.g. trauma, substance abuse, mental health, parenting issues, disability) and/or from Culturally and Linguistically Diverse (CALD) or indigenous backgrounds

 - Demonstrated knowledge of the impacts of family violence and the capacity to apply appropriate theoretical frameworks to practice